-The Leonard D. Schaeffer Fellows Program encourages talented undergraduates to experience government service through 10-week, full-time, high-level internship placements with elected officials and agencies at the federal, state and local levels.
+The Leonard D. Schaeffer Fellows in Government Service Program encourages talented undergraduates to experience government service through 10-week, full-time, high-level internship placements with elected officials and agencies at the federal, state and local levels.
 Schaeffer Fellows represent a diversity of backgrounds, political perspectives, and academic disciplines.
 Common among them is their interest in learning more about public service and the role of government.

 Schaeffer Fellows are exposed to government experiences which include but are not limited to: interacting with government officials and constituents, tracking legislation, conducting research, drafting policy memos, talking points or constituent letters, attending interagency council meetings, working groups, community events or congressional hearings, supporting program development and implementation, assisting with social media, contributing to daily office operations, and developing lasting professional networks with government employees and other interns.